 If you fancy an alternative to composting your left over veg then why not make a delicious veggie stock?
 Onions, celery and carrots are a good base but you can add lots of other leftovers depending on your taste.

 Top tip: Freeze portions of the stock in an ice cube tray to use as needed.

 Microbeads might be small but they cause big problems for the environment and our health.
-These tiny plastic beads which are in a lot of face and body exfoliation scrubs get washed away and end up in our rivers, seas & oceans - inevitably they end up in our food.
+These tiny plastic beads which are in a lot of face and body exfoliation scrubs get washed away, are too small to be filtered out and therefore end up in our rivers, seas & oceans where they're eaten by marine life and inevitably end up in our food.

 Try switching to a natural exfoliation scrub which are both better for the environment as well as your skin.

 If you fancy having a go at making your own…